-If you have a workgroup edition license and you use the ArcGIS Enterprise (Windows) Amazon Machine Image (AMI) to create a single-machine, stand-alone ArcGIS Server site, you can install, configure, and use a workgroup database server on the ArcGIS Server instance.
+If you have a workgroup edition license, you can install, configure, and use an ArcGIS Server workgroup site and a workgroup database server on an Amazon Elastic Compute Cloud (EC2) instance.

 Install and configure a database server on Amazon Web Services